Jeanne Beatrix Law

 Dr. Law Profile Image

 I am Professor of English and the Director of First-year Writing at Kennesaw State.
-I earned my Ph.D in rhetoric and composition from Georgia State University, specializing in post-process composition theory and histiographic rhetorical praxis.
+I earned my Ph.D in rhetoric and composition from Georgia State University, specializing in digital humanities and histiographic studies.
 My research finds further loci in diverse sub-fields of language study, including digital literacies and civil rights oral histories.
 In the past year, I have also presented and published extensively on generative AI assistants, developing a rhetorical Methods of prompt engineering and advocating for collaborative, ethical human-machine writing outputs.
 I serve as a faculty mentor for the 2024 AAC&U's Institute on AI, Pedagogy, and the Curriculum.
 I also teach prompt engineering in KSU Master's in Professional Writing Program.

 My public scholarship includes collaborative work with veterans of the Atlanta Student Movement as well as collaborations that will help bring useful and ethical generative AI to personal and professional writing spaces through Rhetorical Prompt Engineering methods.